Pigeoncoin Price Hits $0.0003 on Major Exchanges (PGN)

-Pigeoncoin (CURRENCY:PGN) traded down 7.8% against the US dollar during the 24 hour period ending at 0:00 AM Eastern on September 9th.
-Pigeoncoin has a total market capitalization of $1.11 million and $26,767.00 worth of Pigeoncoin was traded on exchanges in the last day.
+Pigeoncoin (CURRENCY:PGN) traded up 7.5% against the US dollar during the 24 hour period ending at 12:00 PM Eastern on September 11th.
+Pigeoncoin has a total market capitalization of $1.17 million and $27,319.00 worth of Pigeoncoin was traded on exchanges in the last day.
 One Pigeoncoin coin can currently be bought for approximately $0.0003 or 0.00000003 BTC on major cryptocurrency exchanges including QBTC and CryptoBridge.
-In the last seven days, Pigeoncoin has traded 25.2% higher against the US dollar.
+In the last seven days, Pigeoncoin has traded 11.6% higher against the US dollar.

 Here’s how similar cryptocurrencies have performed in the last day: